senzhaocode/ScaR/README.md

       perl evaluate.pl --help

   4.2 An example of running:
       Firstly, users have to create a directory that contains output folders of the samples run by `select_read.pl`, which are going for summary by `evaluate.pl`.
-For instance, `mkdir RCC1_ABHD12B_new && cp -r output RCC1_ABHD12B_new`
+For instance in "examples" directory, `mkdir RCC1_ABHD12B_new && cp -r output RCC1_ABHD12B_new`

       perl evaluate.pl \

-      --input /where_is_your_path/RCC1_ABHD12B_new \
+      --input ~/examples/RCC1_ABHD12B_new \
-      # Set the input path, normally it should be the output directory of running the "select_read.pl"
+      # Set the input path

-      --output ~/output/RCC1_ABHD12B_summary \
+      --output ~/examples/RCC1_ABHD12B_summary \
       # Set the output directory of running "evaluate.pl"

-  4.3 Summary of output directory
+  4.3 Summary of output directory run by `evaluate.pl`

-     For example: ~/output/RCC1_ABHD12B_summary
+     For example: ~/examples/RCC1_ABHD12B_summary

      * **`summary.txt`** (the number of read support [discordant_split, singlton_split; spanning] for breakpoint scaffold sequence across samples; statistics test for mapping bias to scaffold sequence [p<.05 indicates bias])